isomerpages/cris-scri-symposium/pages/terms-of-use.md

 permalink: /terms-of-use/
 variant: markdown
 ---
-1. Thank you for visiting the **Consortium for Clinical Research and Innovation Singapore** (CRIS) corporate website.
+1. Thank you for visiting the **SCRI Clinical Trials Symposium** website.
 Access to any page in www.cris.sg (henceforth known as “Web Site”) is governed by the terms and conditions stipulated below (“Terms”).
 Your access and use of this Web Site constitutes your acceptance and agreement to be bound by these terms and conditions of use (“Terms of Use”).
 If you do not consent to be bound by these Terms of Use, please discontinue your access and do not use this Web Site.
 In addition, the use of Datasets (as defined in the Singapore Open Data License set out below) contained in this Website is subject to the Singapore Open Data License; in the event of any inconsistency between these Terms of Use and the Singapore Open Data License, the former shall prevail.

 2. This Web Site is maintained by and belongs to CRIS.